ukeloveth/Chomp-App-Back-End/README.md

 Authors
 =======
-Lawal, Dennis, Wilfred, Kunle, Johny, Dennis, Peter, Wilfred, Isioma, Buezman, Loveth, Stanley
+Lawal, Dennis, Wilfred, Kunle, Johnny, Peter, Isioma, Buezman, Loveth, Stanley.
 See also the list of contributors who participated in this project.

 License